Thank you and welcome back to the Rush Limbaugh Program.

 My father had one of those.

-And and he did well, and the supermarkets came in.
+And the supermarkets came in.

 I grew up in the 60s as a kid.

-I worked in a store.
+I worked in his store.

-And I said, Well, I've got money in the bank, I can pay for my medicine.
+And I said, wow, I've got money in the bank.

-But I was just by the Walmart pharmacy one day, and I had heard all this stuff about the prescription stuff going on, and I got a couple of generic medicines.
+But I was just by the Walmart pharmacy one day, and I had heard all this stuff about the prescription stuff going on.

-And I said, Don't you have to have insurance to get this for No, you don't have to.
+And I said, don't you have to have insurance to get this for it?

-And you know, Rush made the statement, he said, Walmart's done more than any other federal program could possibly do for this economy.
+He said, Walmart's done more than any other federal program could possibly do for this economy.

-And you know that is the most profound statement because it's so true.
+And, you know, that is the most profound statement because it's so true.

 I said, you know, they have done more.